dhondta/python-codext/docs/enc/stegano.md

 This simple encoding replaces zeros and ones of the binary version of the input text with spaces and tabs.
 It is supported either with its original mapping or with the inverted mapping.

-!!! warning "Do not confuse"
+!!! warning "Encoding, not programming !"

     This should not be confused with the [whitespace esoteric language](https://en.wikipedia.org/wiki/Whitespace_(programming_language)).